Your checklist for success when moving to Spain after Brexit

 If you’re planning your retirement to Spain and want to speak to a Spanish visa specialist, just click here, fill in the form and I’ll put you in touch.

 If you have large levels of savings rather than an income, i.e. “proof of funds”, this will normally be sufficient instead.
-However, as other third country visa applicants have discovered, what constitutes enough funds can vary between consultates issuing the visas.
+However, as other third country visa applicants have discovered, what constitutes enough funds can vary.
 We expect more information to filter through as procedures are streamlined.

 The initial residency permit lasts for one year.
 To renew it, you will need to prove you have been living in Spain for a minimum of 183 days of that year.
 It will then be renewed for a further two years.
 Then, you can renew it again for another two years.
 After five years, you can apply for permanent residency.
 Permanent residency lasts five years.